yanivw12/gs2mesh/README.md

 We introduce a novel pipeline for multi-view 3D reconstruction from uncontrolled videos, capable of extracting smooth meshes from noisy Gaussian Splatting clouds.
 While other geometry extraction methods rely on the location of the Gaussian elements, and attempt to regularize them using geometric constraints, we simply utilize a pre-trained stereo model as a real-world geometric prior, that can extract accurate depths from every view, and fuse them together to create a smooth mesh, without any further optimization needed.
 Our method achieves state-of-the art reconstruction results, and only requires a short overhead on top of the GS optimization.

+### Please read "Common Issues and Tips" before opening a new issue!

 ## Updates

+- **2024/08/21:**
+    - Small bug fix in renderer initialization.
 - **2024/08/14:**
 	- Added support for SAM2!
 You can now extract meshes of specific objects with ease using the interactive notebook *custom_data.ipynb*.
 	- Changed default CUDA to 11.8 and default python to 3.8 for better compatibility.
 If you have already installed a previous version of the environment, please remove it using *"conda remove -n gs2mesh --all"* and re-install it using the instructions below.